pupilfirst/wd301-scripts/making-api-requests/intro-to-api-service/README.md

 - Allow users to comment on tasks for better communication and collaboration
 - Tracking all activities of different projects

-Now, the *reporting and analytics* part may not be in the scope of our current implementation, though you can work on it on your own, to improvise the PMS further.
+Along with that, a project management system should have a **reports and analytics** section, but for now we are not keeping it as part of our implementation.
+Though you can work on it on your own, to improvise the PMS further.

 ### The wireframe
 So, let me show you the wireframe of different pages: